gokr/spry/README.md

 * Look at the various `samples`
 * Try running `tutorial1.ni` in tutorials, which is just showing we can do interactive tutorials with the repl
 * Try out the repl by running `nirepl`
+* And of course, read the source code `ni.nim` and `niparser.nim`.
+Its hopefully not that messy.

 ## History